7th Grade Mathematics Syllabus

 Consequences: Consequences given for inappropriate behavior include verbal warning, parent phone call, after school/lunch detention, student and/or parent conference, and office referral.

 Homework: Parents can expect students to have homework every day.
-Exceptions to the norm will be whenever students are being tested.
+There are no exceptions.
+Students have homework each day when school is open.

-Late Work: Classwork and homework are requirements, therefore, they should be turned in.
-Parents will be notified when students have difficulty completing and/or submitting homework on a consistent basis.
+Late Work: Classwork and homework are requirements.
+Therefore, they should be completed.
+Parents will be notified when students have difficulty completing classwork and homework on a consistent basis.

-Missed Work: It is the student’s responsibility to obtain the homework assignments, notes & any other pertinent information that is missed during an absence.
+Missed Work: It is the student’s responsibility to obtain the notes & any other pertinent information that are missed during an absence.
 Additional time and full credit will be allowed for missed assignments resulting from an absence.

 Grading: Updated grades may be viewed using Parent Portal.
-If you do not have your login information, please contact Mrs. Thompson, Principal’s Secretary, at (314) 953-7500.
-Please note, your child’s login information (username: student ID#, password: 6-digit birthdate) may be used until yours is set up.
+If you do not have your login information, please contact Mrs. Lewis, Principal’s Secretary, at (314) 953-7500.
+Please note, your child’s login information (username: student ID#, password: HSD with 6-digit birthdate with no space) may be used until yours is set up.

 - Summative Assignments - 70% of a student’s grade average.
 These include all tests, quizzes, and projects.

 - Formative Assignments - 30% of a student’s grade average.
 These include all homework, classwork, and exit slips.